Naan Yen Pirandhen: Plot

-Kannan and Saradha are married.
-He helps bring up his brother's children.
+Kannan and Saradha are married and he helps bring up his brother's children.
 Kannan obtains employment hiding his marriage with Mohanasundaram only for his daughter, paraplegic Radha, to fall in love with him.
 How he deftly handles the situation without losing his job or affecting the faint-hearted Radha without losing his integrity forms the main story.

-He then manages to resolve all issues and expose his marriage in such a manner that everyone is safe as is his job.
+He manages to resolve all issues and expose his marriage in such a manner that everyone is safe as is his job.